grigi/gametome/README.md

         * Licence and capabilities is imported as tags
         * description is run through an HTML sanitizer
         * ratings are imported as reviews with no body _(Not sure about this, should reviews and ratings be separate entities, or ratings as reviews?)_
+        * Link to Company/Author
+        * Includes 'other' if not empty
     * Not Handling:
         * Image importing
         * approvals
-        * company/author (want to create a new page for that)
-        * 'other' -> not even sure what this is
 * Import of legacy News records:
     * Handling:
         * headline,news,user,timestamp